garrandall/popular-music-data/tracks/hot-love-cold-world-bob-welch.md

   ranking_list: Billboard Hot 100
   start_date: '1978-08-05'
 ---
-Written by Bob Welch and John Henning

 Now there is a way to say I love you
 And it's said everyday by some kind of fool
 But where is the way to tell her goodbye

-We both can't be wrong, I must be right !
+We both can't be wrong, I must be right!

-(chorus)
 Hot love cold world, gonna make you cry
-Hot love corld world, oh yeah
+Hot love cold world, oh yeah
 Hot love cold world, gonna make you cry
 Hot love cold world, oh yeah..